aammd/UBCadv-r/03_Functions/Functions-Jenny.md

 Hadley says "Generally, I think it’s good style to reserve the use of an explicit `return()` for when you are returning early, such as for an error, or a simple case of the function.
 This style of programming can also reduce the level of indentation, and generally make functions easier to understand because you can reason about them locally."
 Two questions:

   * Not sure I agree.
 Or at least I had thought it was *bad style* to not use an explicit `return()`.
 It seems easy for the eye to skip over an object name typed on a line alone, i.e. to NOT recognize it for a `return()` statement.
 It also looks like a print statement leftover from development or maybe a typo?
 What do others think?
-  * The quote is immediately followed by an example but I actually can't tell if he thinks the example is good or bad!

 The concept of a __pure__ function is useful: "functions that always map the same input to the same output and ... don’t affect the state of the world in any way apart from the value they return."